 If you're tackling longer distances or quicker times, it's a good idea to incorporate some threshold running into your training.
 Here's everything you need to know...

 When you’re new to running, big gains can be seen fast!
-But as you become more of a regular runner, sticking to the same training sessions each week, and running similar times at your Sunday races, you slowly see your gains level off and, with it, the excitement and passion you felt when you first became acquainted with running.
+But as you become more of a regular runner, sticking to the same training sessions each week, and running similar times at your Sunday races, you slowly see your gains level off, and the excitement and passion you felt when you first became started running build.
 If you want to get back on your best form, get those butterflies back, and take your training to the next level, it’s worth trying your hand at threshold training.
 With just one session per week, you’ll see improvements.
 Here’s how and why.

 What is threshold training?

 If you’ve ever explored training for 10K and upwards, you will have seen references to threshold training.
 As the name suggests, it involves training at (or slightly below) your threshold – we’re not talking about a pain threshold or a patience threshold, but specifically your lactate threshold (LT) or anaerobic threshold (AT).
 The lactate threshold is, in the simplest terms, the point at which your body produces lactic acid faster than it can be removed from the muscles, so it starts to build up in the bloodstream.
 Lactic acid is a normal by-product of the energy release system that allows you to exercise hard, and at lower intensity levels your body simply removes it as a waste product.
 When you’re working harder and lactic acid starts to build up, the effect you’ll notice is that you fatigue much quicker and you start to feel a burning sensation in your working muscles, making it harder to push on through.

 Why should I do threshold training?